DanyGames2014/nyawiki/content/StationAPI/Localization/Language File.md

 ## Translation Key
 The translation keys ( *mostly :-)* ) follow the following format : `<type>.<namespace>.<path>`.
 For example `dim.tropicraft.tropics.entering` or `item.tropicraft.bamboo.name`

-When writing the language file you can use the `@` (at) placeholder instead of having to write your mod's namespace, this placeholder will get replaced with the namespace that the lang file was discovered in.
+When writing the language file you can use the `@` placeholder instead of having to write your mod's namespace, this placeholder will get replaced with the namespace that the lang file was discovered in.
 So instead of typing `tile.examplemod.example_block.name` you can type `tile.@.example_block.name`

 ### Translation Key Formats